Oscillatory CO Oxidation on Pt(110): Temporal Modeling

 Step-by-step implementation of the classic Müller-Brown potential in PyTorch, with performance comparisons between analytical and automatic differentiation approaches for molecular dynamics and machine learning applications.

 Observe confined particle motion in the deep reactant well of the Müller-Brown potential.
-This simulation demonstrates thermal motion within a stable energy minimum at -146.70 kJ/mol.
+This simulation demonstrates thermal motion within a stable energy minimum at -146.70 in reduced units.

 Watch particle dynamics in the product minimum of the Müller-Brown potential.
-This simulation shows intermediate thermal motion behavior at -108.17 kJ/mol energy level.
+This simulation shows intermediate thermal motion behavior at the -108.17 energy level (reduced units).

 Experience rare transition events between energy basins in this extended Müller-Brown simulation.
 Watch as particles overcome energy barriers to explore different regions of the potential energy landscape.